Keep Up with G-RAP

 CU in D.C. – CU in D.C. is a semester-long experience that combines a professional internship with CU coursework in Washington D.C.
 Internships in Washington D.C. offer students an opportunity to build bridges between knowledge gained in the academic environment of CU, and practical experience gained in the exciting, fast-paced world of the nation’s capital.

-Global Grant- The International Affairs Program (IAFS) and Global Studies RAP (G-RAP) award Global Grants, $1,000 scholarships towards a CU-Boulder Study Abroad program, each fall and spring semester.
+Global Grant– The International Affairs Program (IAFS) awards Global Grants, $1,000 scholarships towards a CU-Boulder Study Abroad program, each fall and spring semester.
 Global Grants awardees have already studied abroad all over the world – join them!

 Puksta Scholars Program – Puksta Scholars serve as a catalyst for bringing about positive change in the campus culture and in the local communities, while acquiring the knowledge, skills, attitudes, and experiences necessary for ethical, responsible citizenship upon graduation.